-Precipio and PerkinElmer will demonstrate the workflow advantages of the NextPrep-Mag™ cfDNA isolation kit coupled with ICE COLD-PCR and PerkinElmer’s automation suite at the Association for Molecular Pathology conference, November 1-3, 2018, in San Antonio.
+Precipio and PerkinElmer will demonstrate the workflow advantages of the NextPrep-Mag™ cfDNA isolation reagent coupled with ICE COLD-PCR and PerkinElmer’s automation suite at the Association for Molecular Pathology conference, November 1-3, 2018, in San Antonio.
 AMP is attended by over 2,000 molecular diagnostic professionals and decision makers from across the globe.
 In addition, Precipio and PerkinElmer will be conducting their first joint webinar on ICE COLD-PCR for customers and prospects on November 20, 2018.

 “We expect the combination of these products to provide unique value in an optimized sample-to-answer workflow for laboratories and clinical researchers that offer liquid biopsy assays,” stated Arvind Kothandaraman, Director of PerkinElmer’s Applied Genomics product line.
-“Our NextPrep-Mag cfDNA kits enable fast and efficient cell-free DNA extraction manually or automated on chemagic™ nucleic acid isolation instruments.
+“Our NextPrep-Mag cfDNA reagents enable fast and efficient cell-free DNA extraction manually or automated on chemagic™ nucleic acid isolation instruments.
 This complements Precipio’s ICE COLD-PCR mutation enrichment well, enabling users to accelerate liquid biopsy testing and research.”